| |

 Geomagnetic field activity is expected to reach G1 (Minor)

-HSSs.
-The remainder of the outlook period is likely to be at mostly
+period is expected to be at mostly quiet levels.

 73 de VA2OM, SYSOP of VE2PKT